sbryngelson/group-docs/group-syllabus/formatting.md

 and then reference then via the command `\eqref{e:lineareqn}`.

 Treat your equations as nouns and never use the abbreviation "eqn." before it.
-* Like this: "The algorithm follows from reducing \eqref{e:someqn} to a first-order system."
+* Like this: `The algorithm follows from reducing \eqref{e:someqn} to a first-order system.`
-    * Which renders as: "The algorithm follows from reducing (1) to a first-order system."
+    * Which renders as:
+    > The algorithm follows from reducing (1) to a first-order system.
-* Not like this: "The algorithm follows from reducing equation \eqref{e:someqn} to a first-order system."
+* Not like this: `The algorithm follows from reducing equation \eqref{e:someqn} to a first-order system.`
-* Nor like this: "The algorithm follows from reducing eqn. \eqref{e:someqn} to a first-order system."
+* Nor like this: `The algorithm follows from reducing eqn. \eqref{e:someqn} to a first-order system.`